-"Yag, old son ...
-You've already impressed me as to your ... amazing library, right?
+"Yag, old son . . .
+You've already impressed me as to your . . . amazing library, right?
 I want to throw two names out there, see what they mean to you.
 What do you know about Suroch, or the Cacotopic Stain?"

 There was a long silence.
 Yagharek was looking slightly up, through the window.

 "The Cacotopic Stain I know, of course.
 That is always what one hears when the Torque is discussed.
 Perhaps it is a bogeyman."
-Isaac could not distinguish moods in bookshelves, flicking through the stacked volumes.
-He returned with a slim, hardbacked folio book.
-He opened it in front of Yagharek.

-Yagharek's voice, but his words were defensive.
+Isaac could not distinguish moods in Yagharek's voice, but his words were defensive.
 "Perhaps we should overcome our fear.
-And Suroch ...
+And Suroch . . .
 I have read your histories, Grimnebulin.
-War is always ... a vile time ..."
+War is always . . . a vile time . . ."